drjingma/netgsa/README.md

     Error in seq.default(1, dim(zero.pos)[1]) : 'to' must be of length 1

     This happens when the input zero matrix is empty.
 I've made changes to the offline file.
+6. That the input matrices for NetGSA and network estimation are of different dimensions, one is p by n, whereas the other is n by p.